1954 Cathay Pacific Douglas DC-4 shootdown: Flight and attack

 VR-HEU began losing altitude and at 5000 ft, its rudder control was shot off.
 Travelling at 350 mph, Blown tried his utmost to evade incendiary bullets fired by the fighters by taking evasive action, weaving the Skymaster left and right.
 At 2000 ft, the right aileron was shot off and the plane began uncontrollably turning right.
 The captain then countered the increasing turn by shutting down engines 1 and 2 and applying full power on engine 3.
-Approximately 2 minutes after the initial attack, unable to maintain controlled levelled flight, Blown decided to ditch the Skymaster in rough open seas that included 15 ft waves and a 25 kn wind.
+Approximately two minutes after the initial attack, unable to maintain controlled levelled flight, Blown decided to ditch the Skymaster in rough open seas that included 15 ft waves and a 25 kn wind.

 The starboard wingtip was the first to hit the water, severing the right wing between the number 3 and 4 engines.
 The impact caused the tail to break off and float off 50 yd from the main wreckage.
 The main fuselage now floated at an angle of 45 degrees with the rear open fuselage pointing towards the sky.

 After the plane ditched into the ocean, the attacking fighters, flying at around 1000 ft, ceased firing at the Skymaster, made a turn around the wreckage, and headed towards Sanya.
-While ten passengers and crew were killed by bullets and the subsequent ditching, nine others survived and escaped from the sinking plane.
+While nine passengers and crew were killed by bullets and the subsequent ditching, nine others survived and escaped from the sinking plane.
 Blown and his co-pilot escaped through a broken starboard sliding window, which had water coming in fast.

 With all survivors floating on the water with no life vests, co-pilot Carlton suddenly noticed that a Mrs Thorburn was hanging on to a raft still in its case.
 Fearing the bright yellow rubber raft might attract the attention of PLAAF fighters, it took Carlton twenty minutes to finally inflate the rubber dinghy and lift all nine passengers in.
 Once all were on the dinghy, concern remained that the attacking planes might return; some of the dazed, injured passengers, with their clothes in shreds, hid under a plastic sunshade covering the edges of the dinghy.
 Although Blown and passenger Peter Thacher kept watch, the attacking planes never returned.